adrianfdez469/personal-portfolio/README.md

 #### The Docker way:

 > Docker must be installed to do this:
 > Create an `.docker.env` file with the enviroment variables of the `.docker.env.example` file.
 These will be used for crating the database in a docker container.
-Be aware: the variables must match with on the POSTGRES_CONNECTION_URI of .env file.
+Be aware: the variables must match with on the DATABASE_URL of .env file.
 > After this, open a terminal and go to the root of the project and run `docker-compose up -d`
 > Run: `npx prisma migrate dev --preview-feature` for updating the migrations on the database (every time the prisma schema changes).
 This is mandatory after creating the database.
-This will use the POSTGRES_CONNECTION_URI eviroment variable of .env file.
+This will use the DATABASE_URL eviroment variable of .env file.
 > You will be able to connect to the database through port 5434

 #### The Postgres installation way